destrex271/pgweb-testing-harness/README.md

 **_We suggest that you do so in a virtual environment to avoid any unnecessary conflicts._**

+To run the tests use:

+`act -j run-tests`

 Once these prerequisites have been satisfied you can follow the contribution instructions given above and write your tests.
 Be sure to add the  _fixture_teardown() function in the beginning of your tests to avoid unnecessary errors due to Django.

 If you are adding new tests kindly add them in the following format: **src/[category]/tests_*.py**.